Help support your MeetupChip in

-The People’s Ink is a free, inclusive, structured, and community-based writers’ group.
+The People’s Ink is a writer’s workshop that’s free, inclusive, structured, and community-based.

 Members are welcome to participate in the fashion best suited to their unique goals as writers.

-The People’s Ink is a free, inclusive, structured, and community-based writers group.
+The People’s Ink is a free, inclusive, structured, and community-based writers workshop.

 - Free.
-Attendance and participation in our offerings costs no money whatsoever.
+Attendance and participation costs no money, ever.

 - Inclusive.
 Anyone who is passionate about their writing, committed to participation in the group format(s) of their choosing, and who follows the community guidelines, is welcome.

 - Structured.
-We provide clear expectations and thoroughly coordinated group planning in order to achieve the most constructive experience possible.
+We provide clear expectations and thoroughly coordinated group planning in order to achieve a constructive and pragmatic writers workshop experience.

 - Community.
-We unite writers in the spirit of support, collaboration, and learning.Member Expectations
+We unite writers from throughout the Portland metropolitan area in the spirit of support, collaboration, and learning.Member Expectations

 Members are expected to: